fuxelius/nano_every_bare_metal/README.md

 <img src="doc/pic/arduino_ide.png"  width="600">

 ## Bare Metal Development
 If you develop in Windows it is easy to get started with [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) which is free of cost and a very nice environment to work in.
 With that said.
 However.
-If you, like me, are used to work in an UNIX environment the locked in Windows environment feels a bit narrow at times, especially if you are used to do development and programming on Ubuntu or MacOS.
-In industry Windows is standard but for many students and researchers at university are more used to Apple laptops and desktops.
+If you, like me, are used to work in an UNIX environment the locked-in Windows environment feels a bit narrow at times, especially if you are used to do development and programming on Ubuntu or MacOS.
+In industry Windows is standard but for many students and researchers at university Apple laptops and desktops are common.

 For those of us who are used to develop with standard C (C99) in UNIX for Apple Silicon, Ubuntu or Fedora and want to get started there are fewer alternatives than in Windows that is standard for electronics and microcontroller development.